 Finally, I settled on a pattern, which was taken from Alice Starmore’s “Charts for Color Knitting” book (This is an affiliate link to Amazon).
 I will knit the floral pattern for the length of the body and the top will be solid green.

-I cast on with green, using a size 4US needle – 195 stitches.
+I cast on for the body ribbing (knitting bottom up) with green, using a size 4US needle – 195 stitches.
 My ribbing choice is not typical 2×2 and needed to be divisible by 5.
 The ribbing is from my Gansey knitting book and is more of a 2×3 rib.
 It goes like this:

 Row 1: K2, *[P2,K3] repeat * until last 3 stitches, P2, K1